 It is for this reason that the publishers of Metals in Construction magazine selected this type of building as the subject of this year’s challenge.*

-Your challenge: Submit your vision transforming 1350 Broadway’s facade to increase penetration of sunlight into the interior and enclose the building using a curtain wall system that balances transparency, views, and energy performance.
+Your challenge: Submit your vision for transforming 63 Madison Avenue’s facade to increase penetration of sunlight into the interior and enclose the building using a curtain wall system that balances transparency, views, and energy performance.
 Your design must be innovative and demonstrate a sophisticated understanding of current technological advances in curtain wall enclosure and glazing.
-A panel of distinguished architects and engineers will award a $15,000 grand prize to the design judged best at achieving the stated goals of increasing light into the interior and affording tenants greater visual access to the outdoors while maintaining energy performance.
+A panel of distinguished architects and engineers will award a $15,000 grand prize to the design judged best at achieving the stated goals of increasing light into the interior and affording tenants greater visual access to the outdoors while significantly reducing carbon emissions in accordance with New York City’s Green New Deal targets.

-*Note: 1350 Broadway, the building chosen for this exercise, has substantially completed an upgrade program under its new owners and the competition is in no way meant to reflect on the success of that accomplishment.
+*Note: 63 Madison Avenue, the building chosen for this exercise has a planned upgrade program under its current owners and the competition is in no way meant to reflect on the viability of that plan.
 This is an ideas competition only, intended to promote ideas of sustainability and technological advancement in the area of facade design.

 The submission process is composed of three parts: